ossrs/srs/README.md

 ## About

 SRS(Simple RTMP Server) is created in 2013.10.
-SRS supports many protocols includes RTMP, HLS, HTTP-FLV and HDS.
+SRS supports many protocols includes RTMP, HLS, HTTP-FLV, HDS and MPEG-DASH.
 SRS can run on both LINUX and OSX, and X86, X64, ARM and MIPS cpu.
 Vhost is used as service unit for live cluster, which delivery stream by origin and edge.
 The stream on origin can be transcoded, DVR to VOD file, ingest from external sources, or forwarded to other servers.